teatwig/bearlytics/README.md

 **Q: Is it production-ready?**
 A: I've been running it in production on my [personal blog](https://herman.bearblog.dev) (~50,000 page views/month), and [JustSketchMe](https://justsketch.me) (~150,000 page views/month) since November 2024.
 So far, nothing has exploded.

+**Q: Do I need a cookie consent banner?**
+A: No, but you could add one if you want.

+**Q: Can I use this for my business?**
+A: Yes, but you can't offer it as a service to your customers.

+**Q: How is user privacy protected?**
+A: User privacy is protected by not storing any personal identifiable information (PII).
+The IP address is hashed alongside the user-agent, and the current date with SHA-256 using a salt string that is stored in the environment variables.
+Can this be reversed?
+Yes, but it would require either a lookup list of all IP addresses and user-agents and dates with the salt, along with their corresponding hashes, or a computer the size of a small moon.

 ## License